 Apply for your IRD number online here under “Get an IRD number”.

-This is the information they require:
+Other information they require:

 - Passport details

-- Most recent overseas tax number (if you have one)
+- Most recent overseas tax number

 - Immigration New Zealand Application Number (from your visa letter)